 Financial Aid Satisfactory Academic Progress (SAP) Policy

 If you receive receive financial aid as a student at HNU, you must make progress toward completion of your degree or program in order to continue to receive financial aid.
-The general policy is that Traditional Full-Time Undergraduates must complete at least 12 units per semester with a minimum 2.00 GPA to continue to receive financial aid, and when students fall below this standard (failure to complete the required units and/or maintain the minimum cumulative GPA for one semester), they will be placed on "warning" or probation.
-When students continue to failure to meet the minimum requirements in the warning/probationary semester, they will be disqualified from receiving financial aid.
+The general policy is that Traditional (Semester) Full-Time Undergraduates must complete at least 12 units per semester with a minimum 2.00 GPA to continue to receive financial aid, and when students fall below these standards (failure to complete the required units and/or maintain the minimum cumulative GPA for one semester), they will be placed on "warning" or probation.
+When students continue to not meet the minimum requirements in the warning/probationary semester, they will be disqualified from receiving financial aid.

 All students must: